tan-yong-sheng/wqd7007-big-data/setup_docs/big_data_project/deployment_via_terraform/README.md

-# Guide to Deploy Big Data Infrastructure to GCP via Terraform
+# Intro Guide for Automated Deployment of Big Data Infrastructure via Terraform

 Terraform is an infrastructure-as-code (IaC) tool that enables automated provisioning and management of cloud resources.
 This guide walks you through deploying a complete big data infrastructure stack to Google Cloud Platform.